 • Sixteen (16) credits of basic sciences (physics, chemistry, biology, earth and planetary sciences) which must include General Physics (171.101-102), General Physics Laboratory (173.111-112), and Introductory Chemistry (030.101).
 Courses in this group may not be taken Pass/Fail.
 Courses coded NS cannot count under basic sciences.
 They can only be counted as a social science (S).

-• At least two (2) writing intensive (W) courses are required (at least 3 credits each).
-The writing intensive courses may not be taken Pass/Fail and require a grade of C- or better.
-Students may wish to consider a course in Technical Communications to fulfill one of the W requirements.
+• Two (2) writing intensive (W) courses (at least 3 credits each) are The writing intensive courses cannot be taken Pass/Fail and require a C- or better grade.
+Students may wish to consider a course in Technical Communications to fulfill one of the writing intensive requirements.
 The course 661.315, The Culture of the Engineering Profession, is recommended by the ECE Faculty as a writing intensive course.
+It can also be used to fulfill the Ethics requirement.

 A combined bachelor’s/master’s degree provides students with a number of distinct advantages: